 Ellis J. Neufeld, M.D, Ph.D. - Boston Children's Hospital

 Dr. Neufeld received both MD and PhD degrees in 1985 from Washington University, St. Louis.
-He completed specialty training in Pediatrics and Medical Genetics at Boston Children’s Hospital, and in Pediatric Hematology/Oncology at Dana-Farber Cancer Institute and and Boston Children’s, where he joined the faculty in 1990.
+He completed specialty training in Pediatrics and Medical Genetics at Boston Children’s Hospital, and in Pediatric Hematology/Oncology at Dana-Farber Cancer Institute and Boston Children’s, where he joined the faculty in 1990.
 Dr. Neufeld is co-chief of the Clinical Research Center and Program Director of the Clinical and Translational Studies Unit at Boston Children’s.
-He is an international leader in studies of pediatric ITP, and of treatment of iron overload in transfused patients with thalassemia and related disorders, as well as studies of the genes that cause inherited blood disorders.
+He is an international leader in studies of pediatric ITP, treatment of iron overload in transfused patients with thalassemia and related disorders, as well as studies of the genes that cause inherited blood disorders.

 Stuart Orkin, M.D. - Boston Children’s Hospital